 6. There are several different Irish accents, some harder to understand

 Although you may assume that everyone has a pretty straightforward Irish accent, there are dozens of different dialects.
 Certain dialects are more short and choppy, and if you don’t listen carefully, it may sound like an entirely different language.
 There’s been a few times here in Cork, where I’ve had to ask someone to repeat something at least three times.

 Even my friends from Ireland say that they themselves can’t understand some of the stronger accents, especially in the smaller villages.

 I knew that Ireland once had its own language centuries ago, but I had no idea that it was still used.
-I first noticed that on road signs, it has English and then the Irish language, Gaelic, printed underneath.
-On public transportation, they always make announcements first in English and then again in Gaelic.
-In some smaller villages of Ireland, Gaelic is still spoken in every day life.
+I first noticed that on road signs, it has English and then Irish printed underneath.
+On public transportation, they always make announcements first in English and then again in Irish.
+In some smaller villages of Ireland, Irish is still spoken in every day life.

 8. Ireland has it’s own sports: Gaelic football and hurling